bsvalues/TerraFlow/README.md

-# Benton County GIS System
+# GeoAssessmentPro

-A comprehensive Geographic Information System (GIS) for the Benton County Assessor's Office, featuring data quality management, validation capabilities, and integration with Supabase.
+A comprehensive Geographic Information System (GIS) and property assessment platform for the Benton County Assessor's Office, featuring advanced data quality management, validation capabilities, and integration with Supabase.

 ## Overview

-This system provides a sophisticated platform for managing Geographic Information System (GIS) data with enhanced data quality management and validation capabilities.
-The application supports both local database storage and Supabase integration, providing flexibility for different deployment scenarios.
+GeoAssessmentPro provides a sophisticated platform for managing Geographic Information System (GIS) data with enhanced data quality monitoring, valuation capabilities, and Supabase integration.
+The application supports multiple environments (development, training, production) and serves as a central hub that coordinates with specialized modules for property assessment tasks.

 ## Features